 When we do what we’re passionate about, what we really enjoy doing, we wake up with motivation and energy.
 That, in turn, improves our mental health, because even though we may be busy and tired at times, we also feel complete and satisfied.
 Lethargy and fear for the future can diminish once we incorporate time into doing what feeds our soul.

-Reflecting on the past is important; think about the jobs you have had, the education and courses you have taken, the things you do when you travel or even the first thing you do when you have some spare time.
-What did you enjoy the most from your last job?
+Reflecting on the past is important; thinking about the jobs you have had, the education and courses you have undertaken, the activities you enjoy when you travel or even the first thing you prioritize when you have some spare time.
+Which aspect did you enjoy the most from your last job?
 What do you always plan first when you arrive at a new destination?
-In every answer, you can find a piece of your passion.
+In every one of these answers, you may find a new piece of your passion

-Continue observing how you feel during your everyday life, both personally and professionally, and you’ll be able to get to know yourself and your passions, those passions that will bring energy and motivation to your life.
+Continue to observe how you feel during your everyday life, both personally and professionally, and you’ll soon be able to get to know yourself and your passions.
+Those passions will then bring energy and motivation to your life.

-And don’t forget to reflect on your aspiration and future goals, as connecting with yourself on a daily basis is essential to live a purposeful and meaningful life, where passion can lead you to satisfaction in both your career and your personal life.
+And don’t forget to reflect on your aspirations and future goals, as connecting with yourself on a daily basis is an essential component to living a purposeful and meaningful life, where your passions can lead to greater satisfaction in both your career and personal life.